deadaj1707/Annotation-Library/README.md

   - `ttl()`
     - This attribute indicates the time-to-live (TTL) for cached data in seconds.
 It is optional and has a default value of 3600 seconds (1 hour).
 You can adjust this value based on your caching requirements.

+  - `cacheType()`
+    - Specifies the type of cache to be used.
+It defaults to `CacheType.IN_MEMORY`.
+You can choose between `IN_MEMORY` and `REDIS` cache types.

+  - `evictionPolicy()`
+    - Specifies the eviction policy to be used for the cache.
+It defaults to `EvictionPolicy.LRU` (Least Recently Used).

+  - `capacity()`
+    - Specifies the capacity of the cache.
+This attribute is relevant for in-memory caching and defaults to 1500 entries.

 ```
 @Retention(RetentionPolicy.RUNTIME)
 @Target(ElementType.METHOD)